 Cochal, Candelabra Cactus

-Cereus cochal (basionym), Myrtillocactus geometrizans var. cochal, Cereus geometrizans var. cochal, Cereus geometrizans f. cochal
+Cereus cochal, Myrtillocactus geometrizans var. cochal, Cereus geometrizans var. cochal, Cereus geometrizans f. cochal

-Myrtillocactus cochal is a large, sprawling, tree-like cactus up to 10 feet (3 m) tall and almost as wide, with funnel-shaped, pale green flowers.
-It has multiple, dark green branches with a very woody trunk once older.
-The branches have 6 to 8 ribs, with a central spine along the middle, and shorter radial spines on each areole.
-It produces stunning, pale green, cupped flowers in late spring through early summer.
+Myrtillocactus cochal is a large sprawling tree-like cactus with multiple dark green branches with a very woody trunk once older.
+It grows up to 10 feet (3 m) tall and almost as wide.
+The branches have 6 to 8 ribs, and 1 central and 5 shorter radial spines per areole.
+Flowers are pale green, funnel-shaped, and appear in late spring through early summer.
 They open during the day and stay open thru the night.
-After flowering, edible, slightly acidic, globular, red-purplish fruit appear.
+After flowering, edible, slightly acidic, globular, red-purplish fruits appear.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 They are semi-hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25 °F (-4 °C), or they may die.
 Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).
 In the summer, place Myrtillocactus in the sunshine (indoors or outdoors).
 In the winter, find a cooler, light spot.
 That will allow it to go into next spring well-rested, which will make it more likely to flower.
 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
 Treat it to special cactus food once a month in the spring and summer.